carolineclary/Caroline_Clary_Python_Portfolio/README.md

 ## Using Jupyter Notebooks 1 and 2

-In this analysis, we looked into different companies statisitcal values based on thier year, rank, revenue, and profit.
+In this analysis, we looked into different companies statisitcal values based on their year, rank, revenue, and profit.

 ```python